Reasons to think twice before icing an injury and what to do instead

 One thing we’ve observed in our work with injured people is that people who are calm recover more quickly than those who are anxious.
 Numerous studies show the effects of stress, fear, and anxiety on our physiology and biochemistry.
 We actually increase the inflammatory process beyond the helpful healing range when we feel stressed.
 This means that if you are panicked, worried, and frantic when an injury first happens, you are revving up your nervous system into an alarmed state.
 Your alarmed nervous system will cause the initial swelling response to be extremely dramatic as if you are confirming to your nervous system that this injury is “the worst ever,” even though the actual damage may be quite mild.

 For this reason, we’ve taken the latest research and summarized it in the acronym BE CALM.
 Indeed, if you remember nothing else, remembering to BE CALM (and helping injured friends to BE CALM) will allow your body to engage in its incredible healing processes at just the right intensity for the situation.
-We are excited to unveil this to you.

 There are 2 versions of BE CALM.
 One is for soft tissue injuries, the other for bone injuries.
 Let’s start with the soft tissue version.
 The “E” will tell you if you need to move on to the version for bone injury.